ezhang17/wildfire-analysis/README.md

 **Standard Python modules**: os, json, time

-**Other Python modules**: pyproj, requests, dotenv, pandas, numpy, matplotlib, statsmodels, wildfire*
+**Non-standard Python modules**: pyproj, requests, dotenv, pandas, numpy, matplotlib, statsmodels, wildfire*

+These modules can be installed using the `pip install <module name>` command.

 *The 'wildfire' module is a user module created by Dr. David W. McDonald for student use in solving the DATA 512 class project.
 This module is not for reuse without express permissions.